winphan199/BirdNest/README.md

 # BirdNest solution

-This is a solution to BirtNest assignment used for intern recruitment. </br>
+This is a solution to BirdNest assignment used for intern recruitment. </br>
 Website: https://main.dx5fd1rzn71i6.amplifyapp.com/

 ## Features